vishaltak/gitlab-development-kit/doc/howto/geo-docker-registry-replication.md

 In this example:

-- `secret` is a secret word that will be used for communication between Registry and the primary node.
+- `secret` is a secret word used for communication between Registry and the primary node.
 - The primary node is running on port `3001` of your localhost.
 - The host name is for macOS.
 If you use Linux, use `host.docker.internal` instead of `docker.for.mac.localhost`,